Anomalous Hall effect in ultraclean electronic channels: Conclusion

 \section{Conclusion}

-To conclude, we have developed a microscopic theory of the anomalous Hall effect in ultraclean two-dimensional electronic channels, where the transport mean free paths exceeds the width of the conducting channel.
-Three key contributions to the anomalous Hall electric field have been taken into account: the anomalous velocity, the side-jump, and the skew scattering.
+We have developed a microscopic theory of the anomalous Hall effect in ultraclean two-dimensional electronic channels, where the transport mean free paths exceeds the width of the conducting channel.
+All relevant contributions to the anomalous Hall electric field have been taken into account: the anomalous velocity, the side-jump, and the skew scattering.
 We have studied two main regimes of the electron transport in the channel: the ballistic one where the electron mean free path (both due to the disorder scattering and electron-electron collisions) exceeds the channels width and the hydrodynamic one where the electron-electron mean free path is much smaller than the channels width.
 In the latter regimes we have identified two qualitatively different cases of weak and moderate magnetic fields where the Zeeman splitting is smaller or larger than the thermal energy.
 In all relevant cases the analytical expressions for the Hall field have been derived.

+{For the ballistic regime we have demonstrated a universal relation between the Hall voltage and spin accumulation due to the spin Hall effect.
+This universal relation breaks in the hydrodynamic regime where the Hall voltage and field are sensitive to the strength of electron-electron collisions and also in the deeply diffusive (Ohmic) regime where spin relaxation processes become important in the case of the spin Hall effect.}

+{In the hydrodynamic regime the anomalous Hall effect is determined both by electron-collisions and momentum relaxation processes due to impurity scattering.
+An increase in magnetic field suppresses electron-electron collisions with opposite spins changing the spin distribution and, accordingly, the anomalous Hall field and voltage.
+We have shown that in the moderate magnetic field case, where the opposite spin collisions are suppressed, the anomalous Hall field caused by the skew scattering is inhomogeneous and corresponding Hall voltage is a nonlinear function of coordinate.}

+{Within general hydrodynamic framework we have also discussed the effect of odd viscosity due to electron-electron collisions and shown that in the case where impurity and phonon scattering is absent, the anomalous Hall effect is solely driven by the odd viscosity.}

 The anomalous contribution to the Hall field and voltage are smaller than the normal ones.
 The anomalous Hall effect can be significantly enhanced in diluted magnetic semiconductors where the Zeeman splitting of the charge carriers is controlled by the spin polarization of magnetic ions.
 In that case the anomalous contributions can be extracted owing to their characteristic magnetic field dependence -- strong linear growth followed by saturation -- and high sensitivity to the temperature.
+Another possible way to detect the anomalous Hall effect is to use the electron spin resonance technique: By depolarization of the electron spins via additional weak alternating electromagnetic field one can extract the spin-related -- anomalous -- contribution to the Hall field and voltage from the total one measured in conventional Hall setup.